sigdev2/hubsmgr/README.md

 The program will load finded yaml file or all yaml files in the directory.
 For the processed files, folder will be created and will be synchronization by description in the contents of the yaml file.

 The yaml file contains a description of the structure of projects and the order of synchronization, consisting of the following elements:
- - A named list of **hubs**, where each hub contains a line with the following parameters:
+ - A named list of **hubs**, where each hub contains a line with paths or urls or hubs and the following parameters:
     - *The name of the provider*.
 Currently only **git** and **pysync** *(just script sync, no support for deleting files)* are supported
     - Sync options for the hub *(default **pull** and **push**)*:
         - **pull** - only download from the given pool of repositories